klust/LUMI-BE-training-materials/docs/intro-202310xx/08_Binding.md

 the optimal rank ordering for a particular run, which is useful if you do a lot of runs with the same problem size (and hence same number of nodes and tasks).

 ???
-Example "Try the following job script (click to expand)
+Example "Try the following job script (click to expand)"

     ```
     #!/bin/bash